 - 1. Can you tell me a little bit about your current responsibilities? - 2.
 Could you describe a typical day? - 3.
 What is a typical week like? - 4.
 With whom do you primarily interact? - 5.
 What types of skills and experiences are key to succeeding in your position? - 6.
 What are common qualities of individuals who are successful in your position? - 7.
 What makes this organization a particularly good place to work? - 8.
 How long have your been in this position?
 7. What is most challenging/unexpected about working in this position? - 9.
 How would you describe/what do you like about your work environment? - 10.
 How would you describe the culture, management style and organization here? - 11.
-What is your understanding of the average starting salary range for a new practitioner in the Bay Area?
+What is your understanding of the average starting salary range in the Health Administration field for those with a PharmD degree?